Meditation, Spirituality and Psalms/Tehillim

 10 Adonai hoshía, hamélech yaanênu veiom cor’ênu.

 1 For the conductor, a song of David.

 2 May the Lord answer you on a day of distress; may the name of the God of Jacob fortify you.

-3 May He send your aid from His sanctuary, and may He support you from Zion.
+3 May the Lord send your aid from His sanctuary, and may the Lord support you from Zion.

-4 May He remember all your meal offerings, and may He accept your fat burnt offerings forever.
+4 May the Lord remember all your meal offerings, and may the Lord accept your fat burnt offerings forever.

-5 May He give you as your heart [desires], and may He fulfill all your counsel.
+5 May the Lord give you as your heart [desires], and may the Lord fulfill all your counsel.

 6 Let us sing praises for your salvation, and let us assemble in the name of our God; may the Lord fulfill all your requests.

-7 Now I know that the Lord saved His anointed; He answered him from His holy heavens; with the mighty acts of salvation from His right hand.
+7 Now I know that the Lord saved His anointed; the Lord answered him from His holy heavens; with the mighty acts of salvation from His right hand.

 8 These trust in chariots and these in horses, but we-we mention the name of the Lord our God.